-- 20. Mexico Station reported to Headquarters on 8 October (received in Headquarters 9 October) the following initial information on OSWALD. - (1) On 1 October 1963, an American male who spoke broken Russian and said his name Lee OSWALD (phonetic), stated he was at SovEmb on 28 September when he spoke with a consul whom he believed to be Valeriy Vladimirovich KOSTIKOV.
-Subject asked the Soviet guard [Ivan] OBYEDKOV, who answered, if there was anything new regarding a telegram to Washington.
-OBYEDKOV upon checking said nothing had been received yet, but the request had been sent.
+- 20. Mexico Station reported to Headquarters on 8 October (received in Headquarters 9 October) the following initial information on OSWALD.4 - (1) On 1 October 1963, an American male who spoke broken Russian and said his name Lee OSWALD (phonetic), stated he was at SovEmb on 28 September when he spoke with a consul whom he believed to be Valeriy guard [Ivan] OBYEDKOV, who answered, if there was anything new regarding a telegram to Washington.

-Cablese has been rendered here, and throughout, into readable English, without substantive changes or omissions.
+4 Cablese has been rendered here, and throughout, into readable English, without substantive changes or omissions.
 Cryptonyms and pseudonyms have been omitted or put into clear text.